uPortal-Attic/uportal-home/docs/widgets.md

-## Widget types
+# Widget types

 MyUW widgets are designed to be flexible - users can accomplish or access a single task or piece of information, or they can access a collection of related things that will help them accomplish their task.

+## About widget types generally

 Widgets can:

 * Provide users with real-time, continuous info about their account (e.g. list of pay statements in the Payroll Information widget, Wiscard balance in the Wiscard widget)
 * Provide users with a snapshot of information that may impact their decision to take an action (e.g. adding money to my Wiscard)